WOMEN'S BASKETBALL FAQS

 - Duplicate tickets are never mailed.
-Basketball home game duplicates may be picked up at the Ohio State Ticket Office in the southeast corner of the Schottenstein Center.
+Women's basketball home game duplicates may be picked up at the Ohio State Ticket Office in the Southeast corner of the Schottenstein Center.

 - Once the duplicate request is submitted, the bar code on the original ticket will be voided.
 Once a duplicate request is submitted, the request cannot be revoked at a later time, even if the originals are located.